Two Day Romantic Getaway

 Continue the urbane tone of the day with a trip to Warehouse Row, one of the city’s finest shopping destinations.
 Housed in two warehouses dating back to the Civil War, the exposed brick interior is both hip and high end, offering independently owned upscale boutiques.
 Make him swoon with Egyptian cotton sheets at the Yves Delorme Outlet, woo her with blooms at Lines Orchid (all grown on nearby Signal Mountain), or stroll through Amanda Pinson Jewelry, which features world renowned jewelry lines.
 If shoes are the way to her heart, stop by Embellish to find Kate Spade, Rupert Sanderson, Bettye Muller, Stuart Weitzman and more.

 Top off the experience with lunch at Public House, an upscale Southern bistro that takes fried chicken to new heights.
-Or, for another take on traditional Southern specialties, try the newly opened Tupelo Honey Cafe which offers transformed southern dishes like Appalachian Egg Rolls or Zippy-De-Do-Dah Sweet and Spicy Pork.
+Or, for another take on traditional Southern specialties, try Tupelo Honey Cafe which offers transformed southern dishes like Appalachian Egg Rolls or Zippy-De-Do-Dah Sweet and Spicy Pork.
 Insider tip: Warehouse Row hosts Street Food Thursday, where food trucks park between the two buildings.
 On Friday, you can catch them at nearby Miller Plaza, about a five-minute walk away.

 Day Two Evening: